ayaka-notes/overleaf/README.md

 Github Codespace Version include the following texlive:
 - `ghcr.io/ayaka-notes/overleaf/texlive:2023` (Also `latest` tag)
-- `ghcr.io/ayaka-notes/overleaf/texlive:2022`
 - `ghcr.io/ayaka-notes/overleaf/texlive:2021`

 By the way, you can't use **Text Sync** if you use direct Codespace Port Forwarding.
-I suggest that you use your local vscode, use local Port Forwarding with URL like `127.0.0.1`.
+I suggest that you launch your local vscode, use local Port Forwarding with URL like `127.0.0.1`.

 ## Texlive Image
 Overleaf CE can be run with Texlive Image, For more infomation, check [this doc](./texlive).
 The following images are supported.(You can also use it as your own tex-writing)